-Sarah has worked extensively as a freelance dance practitioner in Brighton, London and the South East, working for a range of organisations.
+Prior to working in HE, Sarah worked extensively as a freelance dance practitioner in Brighton, London and the South East, working for a range of organisations.
 She joined Bicycle Ballet in 2006 as a performer for their large-scale performance on Brighton seafront, and continued in the capacity of performer, workshop leader, and later as assistant choreographer, enjoying national and international touring with the company.

 She was an Animateur for Rambert Dance Company for eight years, delivering workshops, summer schools (Rambert School and Dance City) and larger projects for venues such as Ripon Cathedral and The Royal Festival Hall.

-As a dance artist, she has created numerous specialist educational projects for Creative Partnerships (Sussex and Suffolk), with a particular interest in teaching maths through dance.
+As a freelance dance artist, she has created numerous specialist educational projects for Creative Partnerships (Sussex and Suffolk), with a particular interest in teaching maths through dance.
 She has also been an educational advisor for DanceSpinner.